ddnexus/pagy/docs/api/pagy.md

 That is self-contained, simple and efficient.

 !!!primary
-This method returns an empty array if the passed `size` (i.e. the `:size` variable) is set to an empty `Array`.
+This method returns an empty array if the `:size` variable is set to `0`.
 Useful to totally skip the generation of page links in the frontend.

-It can also return a simpler array without gaps if the passed `:size` is a single positive `Integer`.
-It may be a faster and cleaner solution very useful in certain contexts (see the [Simple Nav](/docs/how-to.md#simple-nav))
+It can also return a simpler array without gaps if the passed `:size` is a single positive `Integer` and the `:ends` variable set to `false`.
+!!!

 ==- `label`